+- Cook veggies + chicken.
 In a large pot, add all the ingredients except the fideo noodles.
 We’re adding the noodles at the end.
 Cover the pot and bring to a boil.
 Once the soup is boiling, reduce heat to low for 30-40 minutes.
-This will give the vegetables time to soften and ample time to cook the chicken.
+This will give the veggies time to soften and ample time to cook the chicken.
 After 30 minutes, remove the chicken from the pot and shred with two forks.

+- Serve!
 Cover and cook for another 10 minutes on medium heat.
-Serve with lime wedges, saltine crackers and/or tostones.
+Serve with lime wedges, saltine crackers, and/or tostones.
 I don’t know why I absolutely love chicken noodle soup with tostones (twice-fried plantains).
 If you’d like the recipe, click here!